 So how do things add up?
 Which of the two cameras – the Canon 5D or the Canon 70D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).